Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Stripped stars

-\textbf{Common envelope evolution.} Mass transfer in initially relatively wide binaries (late Case\,B, Case\,C), and/or with initial mass ratios very different from one does lead to contact and the formation of a common envelope (CE).
+Mass transfer in initially relatively wide binaries (late Case\,B, Case\,C), and/or with initial mass ratios very different from one does lead to contact and the formation of a common envelope (CE).
 The outcome of this will be a merger in many cases, which may lead back to the single star scenario discussed above.
 However, when the more evolved star has significantly expanded before the CE evolution sets in, the hydrogen-rich envelope may be bound loosely enough such that an envelope ejection occurs and the binary as such survives \citep{Ivanova13}.
 The result will be a WN star with, most likely, a main sequence companion.
 Here, if the primary could expand sufficiently, the mass of the main sequence companion may even be rather small \citep{Kruckow16}.

-This scenario could apply to the hot apparently single WR stars, i.e., SMC\,AB1, and SMC\,AB9...12, since a low or intermediate mass companion might have been easily missed in the binary search of \cite{Foellmi03}.
+This scenario could apply to the hot apparently single WR stars, that is, SMC\,AB1, and SMC\,AB9...12, since a low or intermediate mass companion might have been easily missed in the binary search of \cite{Foellmi03}.
 Furthermore, the large $dX/dQ$ values which we found for all these stars imply that the WR progenitors did expand to large radii before they were stripped.
 In view of Fig.\,\ref{fig:logr_dxdq} we may even speculate that intermediate values of $dX/dQ$ are rare because they would correspond to binaries of intermediate initial periods, where a merger is the most likely outcome.